CSC3170-2022Fall/project-team-21/README.md

 ### Task allocation
 Maintainers:

+Due date: Dec8 23:59pm.
+However you should finish it as soon as possible!
+- `CommandInterpreter.cpp`: 刘起，杨亮，李珈祺，maybe Yohanes assisting us.

 Due date: Dec6 23:59pm.
 However you should finish it as soon as possible!
 - `Database.cpp`: Yohanes

 - `Table.cpp`:  连珈玮 & Yohanes

-- `CommandInterpreter.cpp`: 刘起，王茗萱，李珈祺，maybe Yohanes assisting us.

 - `Row.cpp`: it is done.
 - `SchemaItem.cpp`: it is done.
 - `main.cpp`: This is how you test your implementation.
 This is the driver code for the application.
 You can modify it as you want, but the general structure done.
+- `gui/`: Darren.
+GUI design for our database.
+- Abstract and report: 王茗萱

 <!-- This part should be deleted in the submission -->